tractr/directus-sync/README.md

 easier to track and review changes.
 This thoughtful separation facilitates a smoother version control process, allowing for targeted updates and clearer oversight of your Directus configurations.

+# Requirements

+- Node.js 18 or higher
+- `directus-extension-sync` installed on your Directus instance.
+See the [installation instructions](#dependency-directus-extension-sync).

 # Usage

 The CLI is available using the `npx` command.